segp-uob/segp/dev/Worksheets/3_Angular_dashboard.md

 # Angular dashboard

 A common usecase for the Angular framework, and indeed web applications in general, is to display data.
+Angular is brilliant for data driven applications.
 In this workshop we will be extending the 'boilerplate' Angular application to include our own charts and data.
 We will be using a few other node modules so we will cover installing those and integrating third party tools (which you almost certainly will do!).

 > ### Milestone checklist
 > - Essential: Workshop walkthrough